abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 To configure these options, add a `code-analyzer.yml` file to the root of your project.
 See a [sample file here](./code-analyzer.yml).
 Commit this file to all long-lived environment branches in your repository (e.g., `main`, `qa`, `uat`).

-After this file is present in your environment branches, any new feature or promotion branches created from them will automatically inherit the configuration.
+Once this file is present in your environment branches, any new feature or promotion branches created from them will automatically inherit the configuration.
 The Quality Gate will use these settings without further action.

 For more details on available configuration options, see the [customizing configuration documentation](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/config-custom.html).

 ## Testing the setup
-If you have set up the `After Commit` Quality Gate, like the example in the above configurations, then just perform a commit which contains ApexClass/LWC/ApexComponents/Flows/Messaging Channels on a user story. that is tied to the environment/stage in which your Quality Gate is set up, and the Commit Action will invoke the `Code Analyzer` after every commit.
+If you've set up the `After Commit` Quality Gate as above, commit changes that include Apex classes, LWCs, Apex components, flows, or messaging channels on a user story tied to the environment/stage where your Quality Gate is configured.
+The Commit Action will then invoke `Code Analyzer` after every commit.

 Here's some [test-data](./test-data/) that can be used to test the Quality Gate, and a sample [configuration file](./code-analyzer.yml).